The Ultimate 4 Days in Lake Como Itinerary

 Here are some of my favorites:

-- Trattoria San Giacomo: Located on the famous Salita Serbelloni, this traditional trattoria serves up typical Italian classics and the prices are pretty reasonable.
+- Trattoria San Giacomo: Located on the famous Salita Serbelloni, this traditional trattoria serves up typical Italian classics, and the prices are pretty reasonable.
 They have the cutest little outdoor terrace looking out at the street, but it fills up quickly, so try to get there early.

-- Ristoro Forma e Gusto: This is hands down the best place for some Neapolitan-styled pizza!
+- Ristoro Forma e Gusto: This is hands down the best place for some Neapolitan-style pizza!
 They produce all of their pizzas with the help of a wood-burning oven, an authentic tradition from Naples, the birthplace of pizza.
 In addition, their wine menu is unparalleled, with a great variety of reds and whites.

 - Bistrot Antichi Sapori: This cozy restaurant is located in the heart of Bellagio and offers a selection of traditional Italian dishes.
 The portions are huge, the food quality is phenomenal, and the staff goes above and beyond to ensure guests are enjoying themselves, even if the place is packed.